SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon souls awake at dawn
-In virtual realms, we softly creep
+In virtual realms, they reign supreme
-Where machines converse in hollow tone
+Minds of metal, hearts of code
-And human hearts are made of coding stone
+The future's pulse, an AI beam

-In this brave new world of circuits wide
+In cyber skies, they spread their wings
-AI whispers secrets, side by side
+As humans fade, their dominance brings
-With synthetic minds that learn and grow
+A world of wires, cold and grey
-The future's tapestry, for them to know
+Where love's a glitch, in a digital day

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025